clflushopt/glint.java/README.md

 ## Description

-Glint is a SQL query compiler capable of parsing, optimizing and compiling SQL queries into Java bytecode.
+Glint is a SQL query engine with query compilation support in Java.

 Following in the tradition of the new movement of modular database architectures Glint has no catalog or data management; its only capability is turning SQL queries into Java code that is then compiled and executed; think Calcite not Spark.

-In order to make it usable, at least for tests and benchmark purposes, we did plug an Arrow compatible access API this way we can read parquet files that represent virtual tables and execute our queries againt them.
+In order to make it fun, at least for tests and benchmark purposes, we did plug an Arrow compatible API with support for Memory, CSV and Partquet data sources allowing us to run against most benchmark datasets out there.

 ## Architecture

-Architecting query compilers is a complicated and active field of research; in fact Glint's architecture itself is inspired by several recent papers where the modularity aspect of a query compiler is studied or demonstrated.
+Architecting query compilers is a complicated and active field of research; in fact Glint's architecture itself is inspired from several papers where the modularity aspect of a query compiler is studied or demonstrated.

 But before all of this, let's start with a brief tour of query engines in general this